Klipper3d/klipper/docs/Config_Reference.md

 #   The default is 0 for each anchor.
 flex_compensation_algorithm:
 #   Solver used when computing how much force is required to counteract
 #   gravity and pretension.
-Choices are 'thikonov' and 'qp'.
+Choices are 'tikhonov' and 'qp'.
 #   Both algorithms will respect the max/min limits at all times and
 #   compute the same forces most of the time.
 #   They behave differently near the outskirts of the build volume.
 #
-#   'thikonov' will treat force equilibrium (perfect gravity/pretension counteraction)
+#   'tikhonov' will treat force equilibrium (perfect gravity/pretension counteraction)
 #   as a "best-effort target", prioritizing making the resulting
 #   forces low, smooth, and safe.
 #